 Multiphase Reactive Flows

-Within the Process and Environmental Technology group at NORUT Narvik a wide variety of different processes has been worked with.
+Within the Process and Environmental Technology group at SINTEF Narvik a wide variety of different processes has been worked with.
 An common thread through many of these studies has been the technical challenges associated with the analysis of multiphase reactive flows – that is processes where there are chemical changes taking place with reactants and products in different phases (solid, liquid, gas or plasma) and the system involving motion (such as movement of gas or liquid relative to a solid phase).

 - Bioremediation of polluted soil (ASCAS Bodø and Hammerfest trials)

 - Bioleaching of metal ions from low grade ore, Poster and paper from Mineral Engineering conference.